Atomahawk/ca-reservoir-capacity-classifier/README.md

 My analysis looked at time series reservoir storage data around LA county to classify storage levels at summer’s end (Sept 1), given data about the rest of the year.

+**Guiding Questions**
+- Does climate serve as a valid predictor in classifying water availability?
+- Can water availability be predicted using earlier monthly storage measurements?

 ## Data
 - Data sourced from the Department of Water Resources  [California Data Exchange Center (CDEC)](http://cdec.water.ca.gov/cdecstation2/)
 - Climate Data sourced from [Berkeley Earth](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)